Cabling solar installations for maximum efficiency

 Nearly 3GW was realised from power purchase agreement (PPA) based systems “out of a gigantic pipeline under development in Spain'', according to the report.
 “This makes the Southern European country probably the world’s largest market for subsidy-free solar, but it also demonstrates that grid constraints can be a major burden for rapid deployment of large solar volumes.”

-The rapid growth of renewable energy is presenting challenges for the power grid in maintaining stability.
+The rapid growth of renewable energy is presenting challenges for the power grid in maintaining stability —especially for those working in early-stage projects like electrical engineers and developers.

-To get the most out of a solar installation in Spain, you should consider that the way photovoltaic solar cables are wired affects the performance of an installation as well as the ease of access for monitoring and repair of the system.
+To get the most out of a solar installation in other geographies with constrained grid access or topographical restrictions, you should consider that the way photovoltaic solar cables are wired affects the performance of an installation as well as the ease of access for monitoring and repair of the system.
 You want to reduce cable lengths as much as is practical to reduce energy losses and find the best position for convenient maintenance.

 There are different ways to wire solar panels effectively, whether in parallel or in a series.
 Using a string inverter rather than a central inverter also affects the way that panels are wired.